Please visit PublicVue to report aircraft noise.

-The SBA Noise Abatement Committee was established in 1978 under the direction of then Airport Director, Patrick R. Murphy.
+The SBA Noise Advisory Committee was established in 1978 under the direction of then Airport Director, Patrick R. Murphy.
 The committee's first meeting was held in January 1979 and included representatives from the Airport Department, FAA, Goleta Chamber, County of Santa Barbara, UCSB, the airlines, Air Transport Association, Santa Barbara Pilots' Association and the fixed base operators.

 1988 - United Airlines introduces Stage III "quiet aircraft" to Santa Barbara.